winston0410/vim-tutorial/tutorial.md

   5. Repeat steps 3 and 4 until the first sentence is the same as the second.

----> This lubw has a few words that mrrf changing usf the change command.
----> This line has a few words that need changing using the change command.
 ---> This lubw has a few wptfd that mrrf changing usf the change operator.
 ---> This line has a few words that need changing using the change operator.